goodpileus/mound-jekyll/_projects/harmika.md

 <h2>HARMIKA</h2>
 <p>
-Harmika's eight stepped ziggurat represents the Noble Eightfold Path, its four legs the Four Noble Truths, and its Double Vajra-like lamp the Tree of Life connecting heaven and earth.
+Executed in walnut, maple, and brass, Harmika draws inspiration from the Buddhist practice of stupa-building.
 This information can be taken or it can be left.
-Executed in walnut, maple, and brass.
-This style can be customized to suit your height and material needs.
+Her eight stepped ziggurat represents the Noble Eightfold Path, the four legs the Four Noble Truths, and her Double Vajra-like lamp the Tree of Life connecting heaven and earth.
+Although this item is not fully custom, different dimensions and materials can be requested.
 </p>
 <p><a href="/assets/pdf/2025_harmika_tearsheet.pdf">Tearsheet</a></p>